Rotting

 is suspended out from a wall held in space by fine metal

-Flame is an instrument of chemical transformation and
+Flame I & II are instruments of chemical transformation and

 time.
 The processes of fire and decay are essentially two

-forms of oxidation, fire is relatively fast and decay is
+forms of oxidation/reduction, fire is relatively fast and decay is

 much slower.
-In this sense Rotting Flame is the
+In this sense Rotting Flame I & II are the

 image of fire animated within the time frame of the decay